Kss2k/modsem/README.md

     variables, it does however allow interactions between exogenous:endogenous and exogenous:exogenous
   - do `optimize = TRUE` for faster convergence (experimental feature)
+- "qml" = The Quasi Maximum Likelihood estimation of latent moderated structural equations.
+  - note: only works with a single endogenous variable.
 - "mplus"
   - estimates model through Mplus, if it is installed